nb-systems/Cordova-Framework/README.md

 <br />

 #### Installing
-You have the opportunity to install this repository in two different ways.
+You have the opportunity to install this repository in three different ways.

 - __Download__
-  - Download the actually branch of the GitHub project and unpack the .ZIP file to your system (or any Folder).
+  - Download the actually branch of the GitHub project and unpack the .ZIP file to your system (or any Folder you want).
+In this case you are not be able to refresh the repository and send push or pull request to the repository.

 OR

 - __Clone__
-  - Clone this GitHub repository to your Xcode workspace or open the Xcode project.
+  - Clone this GitHub repository to your Xcode workspace or open the Xcode project that comes within the repository.
+When you clone the repository, push or pull requests are rejected by the repository owner.

+OR

+- __Fork__
+  - Fork our GitHub repository.
+This creates an fork, where you can send pull and/or push request to our repository.
+Please make sure that the pull and/or push request are made to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a> of this repository.
+Otherwise all push and / or pull request will be rejected.

 <br />